 You can read what specific products are available in different market areas in the table below.

-30-min products are currently tradable across the borders FR-DE, FR-BE and BE-NL.
+30-min products are currently tradable across the borders FR-DE, DE-NL, DE-BE, FR-BE and BE-NL.

 The availability of 15 minute products across other market areas will further expand in the future.